- Location: New Hampshire

 You will be notified by mail as to the decision regarding your waiver.

 Other Topics in This Section

-- If you are approved, the waiver will be valid for one year and must be kept in your vehicle at all times.
+- If you are approved, the waiver must be kept in your vehicle at all times.

 - If you are NOT approved, you must repair your vehicle and complete a retest.

 - RV & Motorhome Registration

 - Title Transfers